triwgani/ADWP/README.md

 The above solution create a file name audience_list.csv.

 >### Case–5
-> Next month an Annual Report will submitted to Investors.
+> An Annual Report will submitted to Investors in the following month.
 Related to that, the management and C-Leveles need to provided the Overall Profit Growth (%) 2021 vs 2022 as result of annual sales performance.

 ```Sh
 #Calculating profit